International Student Orientation

 Can the Center for International Education pick me up from the airport?
 Accordion Closed

 Yes!
-The Center for International Education will be offering a free airport shuttle to the NAU campus dormitories for all arriving flights at Flagstaff Pulliam Airport on Tuesday, January 4th.
-In order to sign up for the free airport shuttle, please complete this short form with your flight details and staff will confirm your booking.
+CIE will be providing a free airport shuttle to NAU campus dormitories for all arriving flights at Flagstaff Pulliam Airport on Monday, August 22nd and Tuesday, August 23rd.

 How can I travel from Phoenix Sky Harbor Airport to Flagstaff?
 Accordion Closed

 Students with flights ending at Phoenix Sky Harbor Airport have a few options available to them for final travel to Flagstaff.

-- It is recommended that you book an additional flight to Flagstaff Pulliam Airport from Phoenix Sky Harbor Airport to complete your travel.
+- Book an additional flight to Flagstaff Pulliam Airport from Phoenix Sky Harbor Airport to complete your travel.
 Multiple flights are available each day on American Airlines.

 - Groome Transportation provides daily shuttle service from the Phoenix Sky Harbor Airport to Flagstaff with a drop-off location at the NAU Health & Learning Center.